Max Kless

 Most feeds behave like a blender.
 Comedy, crisis, beauty tips, war footage, productivity hacks, all chopped to the same bite size, served at the same cadence.

-People do not want that.
-Their nervous systems do not want that.
+People don’t want that.
+Their nervous systems don’t want that.

 Imagine a simple session recipe the user can set: